kofifus/F/README.md

   `JohnStateRW` is a thread safe read/write access to the State that can be passed around.
   `.Val((red ...)` locks the state to allow mutation.
 Importantly it is the _only_ way to mutate the Data in a `johnState `.
   <br>
   `.ToIReadOnlyState` and `.ToIState` are recommended but optional and serve to make the intention (read-only vs read/write) explicit.
+  `IState`s are really only useful as parameter to `Logic` classes constructors.
 <br/>

 - [Logic](https://github.com/kofifus/F/wiki/Logic) - a C# `class` that is initialized with access to specific states, this saves passing the state to each API call